PaperfireElements/paperfire-html/README.md

 # \<paperfire-html\>

-an element to render html from firebase
+A Polymer2 element to render html from firebase

 <!--
 ```